-You need to define the project scope as a deliverable with measurable acceptance criteria. to do that, you talk with the project sponsor to develop the scope statement and the associated acceptance criteria.
+You need to define the project scope as a deliverable with measurable acceptance criteria.
+To do that, you talk with the project sponsor, ask questions and then develop the scope statement.
+Next you define 4 to 7 high-level deliverables and their associated acceptance criteria.
 Those criteria tell everyone exactly what the project must deliver.
+They also help you control expectations by making it clear what the project will and won’t deliver.
+Fast Track Project Plans

-The sponsor might say something like, “We really need to have this project cut costs for us.”
-You must immediately try to get to the acceptance criteria by asking, “How much cost reduction would make this project a success?”
+When you ask the sponsor what he or she wants, they might say something like, “We really need to have this project cut costs for us.”
+You immediately try to get to quantified acceptance criteria by asking, “How much cost reduction would make this project a success?”

-When the sponsor says, “$15,000 of cost reduction,” you have the scope definition with an acceptance criteria that tells you how much cost reduction the project has to deliver.
+When the sponsor says, “$15,000 of cost reductions,” you have the scope definition with an acceptance criterion that tells you how much cost reduction the project has to deliver.
 This is the key to the project plan template.
 You can then drive the rest of the project from that number.
+(On larger projects consider the scope reach) How to evaluate a project plan

 Depending on the size of the project, you may invest a great deal of time identifying the risks that threaten the project.
 You can do this in brainstorming sessions with the project team and stakeholders.
-On a small project you might develop your list of risks over coffee.
+But on a small project, you might develop your list of risks over coffee.
 In either case, you’ll include them in the project plan along with ideas for mitigating those risks.
-Example risks you would enter into the project plan template are below:
+See example risks you would enter into the project plan template below:

 - Layoffs may result in labor actions which disrupt operations